Rock Hill Weapon Offense Lawyer

 - Violation of the terms of probation, however, will likely result in the original sentence being imposed

 If you are facing weapons charges, be sure to consult with a skilled attorney as soon as possible.
-When you turn to Bruce Law Firm, I'm your Rock Hill weapons offense lawyer that can help you identify the legal solution to get the results you need.
-I am dedicated to fighting for the best possible outcome.
+When you turn to Bruce Law Firm, our Rock Hill weapons offense lawyer can help you identify the legal solution to get the results you need.
+We are dedicated to fighting for the best possible outcome.

 Call (803) 336-7189 today for a free consultation.
-I can take the time to listen to your side of the story and help you formulate a powerful defense.
+Our team can take the time to listen to your side of the story and help you formulate a powerful defense.